hackboxguy/br-wrapper/README.md

     cd br-wrapper
     make -C buildroot BR2_EXTERNAL=../ BR2_DL_DIR=../../br-dl O=../../br-output zynqmp_zcu106_defconfig
     make -C buildroot BR2_EXTERNAL=../ BR2_DL_DIR=../../br-dl O=../../br-output
-press Ctr+a and then d to detatch from the buildroot-shell-terminal.
+press Ctr+a and then d to detach from the buildroot-shell-terminal.

 Use following command to re-attach to  buildroot-shell-terminal